RandyCyberNet/AWS-network-infrastructure-project/README.md

 ### ElastiCache (Redis OSS) overview
 ![ElastiCache](images/resources/ElastiCache.png)
 The first screenshot shows the **Redis OSS cache** and the subnet associations aligned to the private application tier (the same private subnets used by the EC2 instances).
-This keeps cache traffic internal to the VPC and reduces exposure.
+This keeps cache traffic internal to the VPC, reduces exposure and costs!

 ---
 ### Redis security group (restricted access)